- 1. Purpose

 4.1 Assessment of Compliance

 There are two approaches for assuring the successful implementation of NPR 7150.2 on a contract.
-The first is government verification of the contractor activities through the use of the Insight process (see SWE-039).
+The first is government verification of the contractor activities through the use of the "insight" (surveillance mode requiring the monitoring of customer-identified metrics and contracted milestones) process (see SWE-039).
 In this approach, the government uses a series of meetings, inspections, and evaluations to ascertain that the contractor is satisfying the approved requirements and processes in the contracted statement of work.
 The second approach concerns the development of software when a tiered set of contractors (prime/subcontractor) develop the software.
 In this latter approach, the government and the prime may share responsibility for verifying the subcontractor's performance.
-The prime may use oversight and its own verification processes to assure that the subcontractor is meeting the flowdown of NPR requirements.
-The government, in turn, will use insight and possibly independent verification (see SWE-131 and SWE-141) that the software is being developed using the required processes.
+The prime may use "oversight" (surveillance process that implies a more active supervision of a contractor's processes and decision making) and its own verification processes to assure that the subcontractor is meeting the flowdown of NPR requirements.
+The government, in turn, will use insight and possibly independent verification (see SWE-131) that the software is being developed using the required processes.